 Situated on the banks of the glistening Garonne, Bordeaux, la belle endormie of southwestern France, has woken up!
 In recent years this formerly half-forgotten city has been transformed into a lively, modern metropolis, but one which hasn’t lost its traditions or identity.
-Modern coffee shops and chic bars spill onto the winding cobbled streets of the medieval town centre.
-Bustling markets simmer beneath the city’s many towering, gold-leafed cathedral spires.
+Modern coffee shops and chic bars spill onto the winding cobbled streets of the medieval town centre and bustling markets simmer beneath the city’s many towering, gold-leafed cathedral spires.
 Equally, if it’s the good life you seek, Bordeaux offers this as only the French-est of French cities can with delicious food, great wine, and perfect summer weather.

 Located in the centre of the city is the Jardin Public, a leafy park with botanical gardens.
 On a hot day, pack a picnic and nestle yourself beneath one of the trees in the arboretum with a book.
 In summer the park also hosts Bordeaux Open Air, showcasing international electronic music in a series of massive, free raves.

 During WW2, Bordeaux was used by the Germans as a strategic position for their naval operations in the Atlantic.
 Base sous-marine, originally built to house Nazi U-boats, has now been repurposed as a modern art gallery and event space.
 It is not one to be missed!